Shaamam/mcp-internals/docs/chapter1.md

-# Chapter 1: Building a Multi-Protocol MCP Server with Spring Boot
+# Building a Multi-Protocol MCP Server with Spring Boot

 This guide shows how to create a Spring Boot Todo application that can serve as different types of Model Context Protocol (MCP) servers.